 Sandy Evans spent nearly six years urging the Fairfax County School Board in Virginia for later start times in secondary schools, also known as high schools.
 Evans decided to run for a vacant spot on the 12-member school board and won.
 She resumed her push to have high schools start later than 7:20 a.m.

-In 2014, Evans and other new members on the school board, backed by a new superintendent and others, approved 8:10 a.m. start times for high schools in the Fairfax County School District, which is the 10th largest in the United States.
+In 2014, Evans and other new members on the school board, backed by a new superintendent and others, approved start times after 8 a.m. for high schools in the Fairfax County School District, which is the 10th largest in the United States.
 “It wasn’t the only issue by any means, but it certainly was my top priority on the board to get that done,” Evans said.

 Welcome to local government in the United States.